formvuelate/formvuelate/README.md

 A mapping and replacement plugin to parse complex schemas into FormVueLate ready structure.

 #### Vee-Validate Plugin
-Easily incporate Vee-Validate powered validations into your forms.
-#### Vuelidate Plugin WIP
-Easily incorporate Vuelidate powered validations into your forms.
+Easily incorporate Vee-Validate powered validations into your forms.

 ## Core team